matter-labs/era-test-node/docs/rustbook/src/usage/basic.md

 12:34:56 [INFO] ========================================
 ```

-> *Note:* When utilizing `era-test-node` with MetaMask, it's essential to note that any restart of the in-memory node will necessitate a reset of MetaMask's
+> *Note:* When utilizing `anvil-zksync` with MetaMask, it's essential to note that any restart of the in-memory node will necessitate a reset of MetaMask's
 cached account data (nonce, etc).
 To do this, navigate to `Settings`, then `Advanced`, and finally, select `Clear activity tab data`.